Discriminative Class Tokens for Text-to-Image Diffusion Models: Method

 where $w$ is a hyperparameter determining the strength of the conditioning guidance.

 Our method is complementary to both the \emph{classifier-based} and \emph{classifier-free guidance}, and can be used in conjunction with both.
-While our method can be deployed using any diffusion model, here we consider Stable Diffusion (SD)~\cite{rombach_2022_cvpr}.
-In SD the denoising process is applied not directly to the pixel values of the images, but in the lower dimensional latent dimensions of a neural network.
+While our method can be deployed using any diffusion model, we consider Stable Diffusion (SD)~\cite{rombach2021highresolution} where the denoising process is applied not directly to the pixel values of the images, but in the lower dimensional hidden dimensions of a neural network.
+The latent representation is gotten by using a Variational Autoencoder (VAE) model that maps an image into a latent $z = V(x)$, and decodes from the latent representation back to an image $x\approx D(z) $.

 \paragraph{Discriminative Token Embeddings}